flatpak/flatpak.github.io/source/developer.html.haml.markdown

       $ wget https://sdk.gnome.org/keys/gnome-sdk.gpg
       $ flatpak remote-add --user --gpg-import=gnome-sdk.gpg gnome https://sdk.gnome.org/repo/

   You can now download and install the runtime and SDK.
-(If you have already completed the tutorial on the Flatpak homepage, you will already have the runtime installed.)
+(If you have already completed the tutorial on the Flatpak homepage, you will already have the runtime installed)

       $ flatpak --user install gnome org.gnome.Platform 3.20
       $ flatpak --user install gnome org.gnome.Sdk 3.20